-It is possible to transfer embryos (usually through IVF/ICSI) that have reached the blastocyst stage on day 5.
-This makes the outlook for pregnancy particularly good.
+It is possible to transfer embryos (usually through IVF/ICSI) that have reached the blastocyst stage on day five.
+This day usually offers the best chances of a successful pregnancy.

 Artificial insemination with donor sperm can help both heterosexual and same-sex couples.
 With a pool of 150 approved donors, TFP fertility centres offer excellent profiles to choose from.

 Though rare, sample mix-ups in the IVF laboratory have serious consequences for patients and we avoid them at all costs.
 This is why we use RI Witness, which identifies each test tube and sample with a unique ID to ensure that no mistakes happen.